jjjake/internetarchive/docs/source/metadata.rst

 Please `contact Internet Archive <mailto:info@archive.org?subject=[Collection Creation Request]>`_ if you need a collection created.

 All items **should** belong to a collection.
+If a collection is not specified at the time of upload, it will be added to the ``opensource`` collection.
 For testing purposes, you may upload to the ``test_collection`` collection.

 contributor